 - Wipe pots, pans, and dishes with paper towels before rinsing or washing them.
 Then, put the paper towels in your curbside compost bin* or throw away the paper towels.

 - Rinse dishes and pans with cold water before putting them in the dishwasher.
 Hot water melts the FOG off the dishes and into the sewer pipes.

 - Don’t use a garbage disposal or food grinder.
 Even non-greasy food scraps can clog your sewer lines.

 Whenever you change your oil or other vehicle fluids at home, make sure you recycle them.
 The Texas Legislature has prohibited dumping used oil on land, in sewers, and in waterways as it can be very harmful when released into the environment.
-Additionally, used oil and oil filters cannot be accepted in a landfill.
+Additionally, oil filters cannot be accepted in a landfill.